Born: 29th April 1890, Debenham, Suffolk.

 Edward was 22 years old, a Soldier ranked Private, for the 2nd Battalion of the Lincolnshire Regiment.

-Ernest’s mother, Polly Chenery, lived with her partner, Charles Alcock at their family home – 64, Albion Street, Ipswich.
-Polly died, 1938, Ipswich.
+Ernest’s mother, Polly Chenery lived with her partner, Charles Alcock at their family home – 64, Albion Street, Ipswich.
+Her mother, Susannah Chenery lived with the family.

 Soldiers’ Effects to Polly Chenery – mother.